Dirnei/ikea_bulb_reset/readme.md

 #### cycles

 The number of ON-OFF cycles that will be performed during the reset procedure.
-Default: __6__ (for Ikea Tradfri)
+Default: __6__

 #### delayOn